eyji-koike/IniciativaArduinoIoT/readmeEnUs.md

 ## Data, data and more data

 With the hardware up and running, now we can worry about the backend.
 So far, we only deployed the infrastructure.
-There are many ways we can test the IoT Core, but this requires the installation of Eclipse Mosquitto Client and we are not going over it on this project.
+There are many ways we can test the IoT Core, but this requires the installation of Eclipse Mosquitto Client and it's out of the scope of this project.
 For more information [this project](http://nilhcem.com/iot/cloud-iot-core-with-the-esp32-and-arduino) by @nilhcem, on "connect to http/mqtt bridge" can help you.

 ### Checking Pub/Sub

 Turn everything on.
-If everything is correctly setupn and coded, when you press a button the Uno will display the count, and the ESP01's blue light will blink upon received serial data.
+If everything is correctly setup and coded, when you press a button the Uno will display the count, and the ESP01's blue light will blink upon received serial data.
 To verify Pub/Sub, open the Google Cloud Console and navigate to the Pub/Sub service.
 Click on the topic ID and search for the **$SUBSCRIPTION**.
-Click on it and, to display the messages select "Enable ack messages" and then **pull**.
-Your screen will look like:
+Click on it and, to display the messages select "Enable ack messages" and then hit the **pull** button.
+Your screen will look like this:

 <p align="middle">
 <img src="./Assets/PubSubTopicMessages.png" align="center"/>